What’s The Best Way To Visit Cotopaxi National Park?

 - all food: breakfast, lunch, and dinner as well snacks and drinks (unlimited bananas, banana bread, tea, and coffee)

 - a short 2-hour waterfall trek

 - a full-day trek to the summit of Pasachoa mountain.

-If you are a couple and want your own room then you have the option of staying in one of the more unique accommodation options such as the hobbit holes for $115 or the hill house with private bathroom and fireplace for $145 which are even more dreamy.
+Secret Garden also have private rooms.
+If you are a couple, then you have the option of staying in one of the more unique accommodation options such as the hobbit holes for $115 or the hill house with private bathroom and fireplace for $145.

 On top of the amazing location and food, they also run their own private tour company from the hostel so that you can pay extra for tours such as horse-riding or visiting Cotopaxi Glacier if you wish.